 45 years ago, on 11/19/75, One Flew Over the Cuckoo’s Nest had its World Premiere at the Sutton and Paramount Theaters in New York City.
-The film went on to become the second highest grossing title of 1975 and top grosser for 1976, with a total box office of $162M worldwide.
+The film became the second-highest-grossing title of 1975 and top grosser for 1976, with a total box office of $162M worldwide.
 Cuckoo’s Nest was praised by critics almost universally and became only the second film at the time to win the Big 5 Academy Awards: Best Picture, Best Actor (Jack Nicholson), Best Actress (Louise Fletcher), Best Director (Miloš Forman) and Best Screenplay (Lawrence Hauben and Bo Goldman).

-“One flies east, one flies west, and one flies over the cuckoo’s nest” – A Nursery Rhyme
+“One flies east, one flies west, and one flies over the cuckoo’s nest” – A Nursery Rhyme.